 Objective: To investigate the likelihood of having the seasonal influenza vaccination during the COVID-19 pandemic in individuals who were eligible to receive it.

 Design: We conducted a cross-sectional online survey in July 2020.
-We included predictors informed by previous research: sociodemographic variables; uptake of influenza vaccine last winter; and beliefs about vaccination.
+We included predictors informed by previous research, in the following categories: sociodemographic variables; uptake of influenza vaccine last winter; and beliefs about vaccination.

 Participants: 570 participants (mean age: 53.07; 56.3% female, 87.0% white) who were eligible for the free seasonal influenza vaccination in the UK.

 Results: 59.7% of our sample indicated they were likely to have the seasonal influenza vaccination, 22.1% reported being unlikely to have the vaccination and 18.2% were unsure.
 We used logistic regression to investigate variables associated with intention to receive a seasonal influenza vaccine in the 2020-2021 season.
-A positive attitude to vaccination in general predicted intention to have the influenza vaccine 95% CI 1.19 to 1.77, p<.001) but the strongest predictor of intention was previous influenza vaccination behaviour (95% CI 78.04 to 994.46, p<.001).
+A positive attitude to vaccination in general predicted intention to have the influenza vaccine in 2020-2021 (odds ratio 1.45, 95% CI 1.19 to 1.77, p<.001) but the strongest predictor of intention was previous influenza vaccination behaviour (odds ratio 278.58, 95% CI 78.04 to 994.46, p<.001).

 Conclusions: Previous research suggests that increasing uptake of the influenza vaccination may help contain a COVID-19 outbreak, so steps need to be taken to convert intention into behaviour and to reach those individuals who reported being unlikely or unsure about having the vaccine.